anuschka/anuschka.github.io/_posts/2016-06-02-templates_django.md

 During our weekly Skype meeting Maksim and I discussed extending templates in Django.
 What does this mean?
 It means that you can use the same parts of your HTML for different pages of your website.

 It meant that I could create a new template called <a href="https://github.com/anuschka/QCapp/blob/master/qcapp/templates/internal_page.html"> internal_page.html</a> that contains the navigation and footer section since these appear on every page.
-Then in my regular template I use `{% extends "internal_page.html" %}`.
+Then in my regular template I use {% highlight %}{% extends "internal_page.html" %}{% endhighlight %}.

 We also talked about <a href="https://docs.djangoproject.com/en/1.9/ref/templates/language/#id1">
 template inheritance </a>.
 All the block tag does is to tell the template engine that a child template may override those portions of the template.